- Good to know

 The flat-top (read: flattop) version of the buzz cut is characterized by the flattened top of the hairstyle.
 The hair on top is modeled upright with a generous portion of gel or wax.

-The hair from the flat top on top of the head is usually 2-2.5 inches in length.
-The flat top is one of the easiest variations on the buzz cut.
+Most of the time, the hair on the flat top of the head is between 2 and 2.5 inches long.
+This is one of the most simple variations on the buzz cut.

-A Flat top hairstyle is best styled with a strong hold wax.
+A Flat top hairstyle is best styled with a strong hold hair wax.

 Flat top hairstyle inspiration